-To Set the Color Management Options:
+To set the Color Management options:

-- 1. In any mode, click Tools | Options. - 2.
-In the Options dialog box, click Color Management. - 3.
-On the Color Management page, set or change any of the options as described below. - 4.
+- 1. In Manage mode, click Tools | Options. - 2.
+In the Options dialog box, click Color Management.

+- 3. On the Color Management page, set or change any of the options as described below. - 4.
 Click OK to accept your changes and return to ACDSee.

-Color Management Options
+Color Management options

-C profile. or profile to use when the image C profile.
-Ill color profiles currently stored all color profiles currently stored th as sRGB. m a selection of device profiles o simulate for proofing.
-You can ile to be the emulated device he output from your printer nonitor (soft proofing). emulated. situations where not all colors ce's color space.
-Strategy maps colors outside of the ce by compressing all colors for c.
-Colors may become less erything condenses towards y from the saturated colors at target color space. eserves the saturation of colors, e cost of hue and lightness.
-This aluable for business ch as graphics, where images nt and contrast distinctly from imetric: Maps all out-of-gamut sest in-gamut color.
-Colors that range of what the output device adjusted to the closest color the e of displaying. imetric : Colors that fall outside at the output device can render the closest color that can be
+Enable Enable Color Management Activates the color management system in ACDSee Pro and the fields in this dialog box.
+Apply to thumbnails Activates color management for thumbnails.
+Color Management Engine Select from the drop-down list of color management engines.
+Input Default Input Profile Specifies the default color profile to use when the image is not tagged with an ICC profile.
+Profile Details Displays the details for all color profiles currently stored on your computer.
+Scroll down to find the profile for a specific color space, such as sRGB.
+Soft Proofing Enable Soft Proofing Allows you to choose from a selection of device profiles you want your monitor to simulate for proofing.
+You can choose your printer profile to be the emulated device and then preview what the output from your printer would look like on your monitor (soft proofing).
+Emulated Device Profile Choose the device to be emulated.
+Rendering Intent A strategy for handling situations where not all colors will fit in the output device's color space.
+Strategy options consist of: • Perceptual : Remaps colors outside of the target color space by compressing all colors for the entire image.
+Colors may become less saturated as everything condenses towards neutral and away from the saturated colors at the edges of the target color space.
+Saturation: Preserves the saturation of colors, potentially at the cost of hue and lightness.
+This intent is most valuable for business applications, such as graphics, where images need to be vibrant and contrast distinctly from one another.
+Relative Colorimetric: Maps all out-of-gamut colors to the closest in-gamut color.
+Colors that fall outside the range of what the output device can render are adjusted to the closest color the device is capable of displaying. • Absolute Colorimetric : Colors that fall outside the range of what the output device can render are adjusted to the closest color that can be rendered.
+However, the white point does not move, which may result in the distance of the colors to the white point changing.

-In View, Develop, and Edit Mode, the shortcut [toggles Soft Proofing on and off.
+In View, Develop, and Edit Mode, the shortcut [ toggles Soft Proofing on and off.